Chart Color Schemes

 Claremont Meadows has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 15 projects that could impact a specific area.
-Notable ones include the Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, the Werrington Mixed-Use Precinct involving Stockland and Western Sydney University, the Mulgoa Road Upgrade Stage 2, and the Stockland x Western Sydney University Mixed-Use Precinct.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified fifteen projects likely affecting this region.
+Notable ones include Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, Werrington Mixed-Use Precinct (Stockland & WSU), Mulgoa Road Upgrade Stage 2, and Stockland x Western Sydney University Mixed-Use Precinct.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.